jhod0/parsimony/README.md

 ; => #(PRS:PARSE-FAILURE ...)
 ```

-There exist a few helpful macros as well, primarily `parse-loop` and `with-parsed`. `parse-loop` will continually try to parse the same thing and execute the relevent code body, and the first time the parse fails, will exit the loop. `with-parsed` does the same thing, but only once, and will raise a `parse-failure` on failure.
+There exist a few helpful parsing macros as well, primarily `parse-loop` and `with-parsed`. `parse-loop` will continually try to parse the same thing and execute the relevent code body, and the first time the parse fails, will exit the loop. `with-parsed` does the same thing, but only once, and will raise a `parse-failure` on failure.
 They share a common syntax, as follows:

 ```lisp
 (prs:with-parsed (&optional input-stream)